 6. Edit the Writer's Next Version

 Once the writer submits their next version of the assignment, you will need to revise and edit the submission.
-Before you select "Approve", make sure to double check the article against the style guide and assignment brief provided.
+Before you select "Approve", make sure to double-check the article against the style guide and assignment brief provided.

 7. Review the Writer

-8. QA and Client Reviews Your Article
+8. QA and the Client Review Your Article

 9. Project Manager Approves Assignment